Community CDC logo

 Visit Community CDC

-Doctor's Verdict on Community CDC
+Research Note on Community CDC

-Community Business Finance is best for established or startup small businesses in Texas or Louisiana that need long-term fixed-asset financing — particularly commercial real estate purchase, construction, or heavy equipment — and can tolerate a multi-week SBA approval process.
+Community Business Finance is profile signals for established or startup small businesses in Texas or Louisiana that need long-term fixed-asset financing — particularly commercial real estate purchase, construction, or heavy equipment — and can tolerate a multi-week SBA approval process.
 The main caveat is strict geographic limitation to two states and a single loan product, making them irrelevant for businesses outside Texas and Louisiana or those needing fast, flexible capital.

 • Texas or Louisiana small business owners purchasing or constructing commercial real estate